ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

   font-family: sans-serif;
 }

-/* if we did not set a font style on the body, we should set one here in case our fonts fail to load */ .font-loaded body {
+/* set the body to our base font
+​once the file has loaded */
+.font-loaded body {
   font-family: MyWebFont;
 }